Chapter 2

 “It’s not about loyalty,” he interrupts, leaning forward.
 “It’s about facts.
 She’s undergone the same screenings as everyone else.
 Her work is impeccable, her integrity is unquestionable.
 Questioning her place on this mission because of her parents is not just unfair, it’s… it’s discriminatory.”

-Boulder holds up a hand.
+Boulder holds up a hand, a gesture of calm.

 “I’m not questioning her place, Adam.
 I’m assessing potential team dynamics.”